craftingcity/The-Known-World/Prenotes Jan 16 26.md

 	Q ~~(18, 57, 98, 78, 141)~~
 	V *Branded* ~~(66, 101, 140)~~

-We leave our heroes on the date of ...
-AF, as they ...
+We leave our heroes on the date of 9th of Drying, 106AF, as they continue into Vault 0's Warm Sectors.